-This assessment will take the form of online discussions in designated forum space on Moodle.
+This assessment will take the form of online discussions in designated forum space on Moodle, or through alternative means should this not be practicable.
 The students must work on at least 5 opening statements covered on the course to demonstrate independent study, learning and critical understanding of intercultural management to compare and contrast in two settings.